How to Downsize Your Company

 How to Downsize Your Company: Legal Issues to Consider

-After the financial crisis in the United States, the world-wide economic recession caused serious damage to many companies, both international and domestic.
-Many companies were trying to survive the crisis by restructuring their businesses by mergers and acquisitions, staff layoffs, etc.
+After the financial crisis in the United States, the world-wide economic recession caused serious damage to many companies.
+Many companies were trying to survive the crisis by restructuring their businesses by mergers and acquisitions, staff layoffs, etc. Perhaps you are wondering how to downsize your company.

 For domestic Japanese corporations, one of the solutions to survive a recession is to file for Civil Organization (“Minji Saisei”) or Corporate Reorganization (“Kaisha Kosei”) under the applicable laws.
-Since the last recession was so serious, filing such procedures usually caused less reputational damage to companies during the recession than before it.
+Since the last recession was so serious, filing such procedures usually caused less reputational damage to companies than before.

 Currently, Debtor in Possession (DIP) is one of the main procedures used because the managers usually prefer to stay in their positions and the procedure can be expedited.
 Please note, the Tokyo District Court recently changed the practice of Corporate Reorganization (usually used for large company’s rehabilitation) to allow the courts to order discretionary implementation of DIP.